lpalmore/ShareJar/README.md

 #Install Guide

-##Installation Information: (Not applicable)
+##Installation Information: Not applicable
-##Pre-requisites: Users must have a PayPal account for donations and an email to create an account.
+##Pre-requisites: Users must have a PayPal account for donations and an email to create an account
 ##Dependent Libraries that must be installed: Not applicable
 ##Download instructions: Not applicable
 ##Build instructions: Not applicable